pantheon-systems/documentation/source/docs/articles/local/starting-with-git.md

 ## Troubleshooting

-### Git takes a long time to connect
+### Git Connection is Slow

 Your SSH connection may be using a slow encryption protocol.
-Configuring your SSH client to use the `diffie-hellman-group1-sha1` protocol will result in the fastest connections.
-For OSX/Linux, add the following to your ssh config (~/.ssh/config):
+Configuring your SSH client to use the `diffie-hellman-group1-sha1` protocol results in the fastest connections.
+For OS X/Linux, add the following to your SSH config (~/.ssh/config):

     Host *.drush.in
         KexAlgorithms diffie-hellman-group1-sha1